rust-lang/book/second-edition/src/ch20-03-designing-the-interface.md

-## Designing the Thread Pool Interface

-Let’s talk about what using the pool should look like.
-The authors often find that when trying to design some code, writing the client interface first can really help guide your design.
-Write the API of the code to be structured in the way you’d want to call it, then implement the functionality within that structure rather than implementing the functionality then designing the public API.

-Similar to how we used Test Driven Development in the project in Chapter 12, we’re going to use Compiler Driven Development here.
-We’re going to write the code that calls the functions we wish we had, then we’ll lean on the compiler to tell us what we should change next.
-The compiler error messages will guide our implementation.

-### Code Structure if We Could Use `thread::spawn`
+#### Code Structure if We Could Spawn a Thread for Each Request

-First, let’s explore what the code to create a new thread for every connection could look like.
-This isn’t our final plan due to the problems with potentially spawning an unlimited number of threads that we talked about earlier, but it’s a start.
-Listing 20-11 shows the changes to `main` to spawn a new thread to handle each stream within the `for` loop:
+First, let’s explore how our code might look if it did create a new thread for every connection.
+As mentioned, this isn’t our final plan due to the problems with potentially spawning an unlimited number of threads, but it’s a starting point.
+Listing 20-11 shows the changes to make to `main` to spawn a new thread to handle each stream within the `for` loop:

 <span class="filename">Filename: src/main.rs</span>